Nicholas-Sidharta12365/chat-app/README.md

 # Chat App

-## A simple chat app made using vue js and golang
+## A simple chat app using bootstrap, vue, golang, and other API's